Salman-Bashar/smartbook-backend/README.md

 - Global Settings
 - Home Page

 Normally it would not make sense to be able to create and maintain more than one instance of a home page.
-Depending on your project you will have more documents that must be a single instace.
+Depending on your project you will have more documents that must be a single instance.

 For documents like this we use the `createSingleDocumentStructure` when we are adding those documents to our studio.

-> IMPORTANT: Along with using this function you also have to limit the `create` and `delete` funcitonality of these documents.
+> IMPORTANT: Along with using this function you also have to limit the `create` and `delete` functionality of these documents.
 It would not make sense to be able to delete a home page.
 Checkout the [Document Actions](#document-actions) section for more information.

 For other documents that can have multiple instances we use the `createDynamicDocumentStructure` function.